-Helen is a UK-based actress working on stage, screen, and as a voice artist.
+Helen is a UK-based actress working on stage, screen and radio.
 Helen trained with the RSC and has performed on stage nationally.
 Helen has worked with Warner Bros, Netflix, Audible, the Discovery Channel and the BBC.
 Helen was commissioned in 2019 to write a play about the Suffragettes for St George’s Theatre, Great Yarmouth and is currently working on a collection of poetry about having a baby in a pandemic.
 Helen conceived of and produced Talking Taboos and is grateful of the support and dedication of everyone involved.

 Ant Cule; Writer

 Ant is a writer, director and the co-founder of Speechless Theatre Company.
 He wrote The Bricks of Burston, and The Blacksmith Who Chased The Moon for Stuff of Dreams Theatre Company; he co-directed the Edinburgh Fringe Sell-out show Margaret Thatcher Queen of Game Shows; he created Hamlet… With No Words, Drawn In, and All or Nothing? with his colleague at Speechless Theatre Company.
 He has also variously served as an acting tutor, workshop facilitator, and dramaturg.

 Mark trained as an actor at LAMDA.
 He works as a writer, producer + director.

 As a screenwriter his short films have screened globally.
 A Thousand Empty Glasses was nominated for best UK short at Raindance, picked up for worldwide distribution and became a number one selling film on iTunes.

 He has recently been commissioned to create a number of new stage plays including a promenade poltergeist adventure, seed funded by House, a new play exploring the role of cross-dressing females on the front line of the English Civil War and a touring production of Hound of the Baskervilles.